phug-php/website/doc/en/language-reference.md

 the code in between `#{` and `}` is evaluated, escaped, and the result buffered into the output of the template being rendered.

-This can be any valid Javascript expression, so you can do whatever feels good.
+This can be any valid expression, so you can do whatever feels good.

 ```phug